actual

 Example

-• The actual cost of the project was much higher than the initial estimate.
+• The actual cost of the renovation was much higher than the estimate.

 Synonyms